Date: February 2013

 (9) Provide outreach to community groups about USGS activities and topics related to the scientist’s expertise.

-Additional information relating to the SE Program and its opportunities can be found at: http://www.usgs.gov/quality_integrity/emeritus/default.asp.
-As a condition of appointment and continuation in the SE Program, participants must abide by the Scientist Emeritus ethics rules found at: http://www.usgs.gov/quality_integrity/emeritus/ethics.asp.
+Contact the Office of Human Resources for additional information relating to the SE Program and its opportunities.
+As a condition of appointment and continuation in the SE Program, participants must abide by the Scientist Emeritus ethics rules.
+Contact the Office of Human Resources if you require assistance.